 Introduction to Boise

 Boise, Idaho, the state capital, is the largest city in Idaho and the center of commerce and politics for the state.
 It is located in the foothills of the Rocky Mountains, and residents enjoy many outdoor activities from skiing to boating.
 The terrain surrounding the city is very mixed and includes desert, rivers, mountains, and lakes.
 Boise State University is found in the city and has over 15,000 students.
-Boise has a population of around 185,000 and the downtown area is at an elevation of 2704 feet.
+Boise's downtown area is at an elevation of 2704 feet.
 There are a number of large corporations that call Boise home, including Albertsons, Micron Technology, and Hewlett-Packard.

 Boise is known as the regional hub for music and performing arts.
 Jazz is big here, with the Gene Harris Jazz Festival happening every spring.
 A range of museums provide something for every art lover and history buff, including the Boise Art Museum, Idaho Historical Museum, Basque Museum and Cultural Center, and the Discovery Center of Idaho.
 Theater is also popular in Boise with a number of theater groups working in the city, including the Idaho Shakespeare Festival, Boise Little Theatre, and the Boise Contemporary Theatre.
 Boise is also home to a large Basque population, numbering 15,000, that adds to the city's cultural diversity.
 Every five years, the community holds a large Basque festival called Jaialdi.